busycaesar/AI_Model_Terms/docs/ai_model_terms.md

 - It is used in machine learning to improve the model by only selecting the high qality answers.
 ## Supervised Training Data
 Supervised training data consists of input-output pairs where the correct answer is already known.
 The model learns by mapping the inputs to the correct outputs.
+## Distillation
+- As the name suggest, distillation is the process of making a distilled and light weight version of larger AI model, that works as good as the large model.
+## Parameters
+- It is common to specify the number of parameters along with the model name (e.g., "the distilled version of DeepSeek-R1 with 32B parameters").
+This helps indicate the model's capacity.
+- Technically, a parameter is a value in the model that gets updated during training based on the data.
+These values (parameters) help the model learn how to make predictions or decisions based on the input features.
+- Example for clarification: Suppose the model is learning to estimate house prices.
+The model considers several features (specifications) such as:
+    - Size of the house
+    - Number of bedrooms
+    - Whether the house has a garage
+    - Location (e.g., near a subway station, grocery stores, low crime rates)
+- Each of these features may have different importance.
+For example, being in an area with low crime might be more important for predicting the house price than having grocery stores nearby.
+The importance of each feature is represented by weights, and these weights are the parameters in the model.
+- More parameters in a model means it can potentially learn more complex relationships in the data, making it more capable at handling difficult tasks.
+However, it also requires more computational resources to process and more memory to store these parameters.
+- In general, models with more parameters can handle more complex tasks, but this also means greater computational cost (both in terms of processing power and memory) during both training and inference.